flipacholas/Architecture-of-consoles/articles/playstation-2.md

 {{% /inner_markdown %}}
 {{< /float_group >}}

 The video out port (**Multi A/V**) is very convenient.
 It outputs RGB, Component, S-Video and composite.
-So, all the important signals are there without requiring proprietary adapters.
+So, all the important signals are there without requiring proprietary adapters or internal modifications.

 ---